-Home & Garden Garden Goat Diseases By Lauren Arcuri Writer Swarthmore College Lauren Arcuri is a freelance writer and an experienced small farmer based in rural Vermont. our editorial process Updated November 18, 2020 negatina/Getty Images Share Twitter Pinterest Email Garden Urban Farms Planting Guides Indoor Gardening Insects Preventing goat diseases by keeping your goats healthy is the first line of defense.
+Home & Garden Garden Goat Diseases By Lauren Arcuri Lauren Arcuri Writer Swarthmore College Lauren Arcuri is a freelance writer and an experienced small farmer based in rural Vermont.
+Learn about our editorial process Updated November 18, 2020 negatina/Getty Images Share Twitter Pinterest Email Garden Urban Farms Planting Guides Indoor Gardening Insects Preventing goat diseases by keeping your goats healthy is the first line of defense.
 You should also know about these goat diseases when buying a goat so that you can avoid buying a diseased goat.
 You should always inspect records and know that you're purchasing CAE-free and CL-free goats, while with the other diseases listed you will be inspecting the herd for signs and symptoms rather than looking at test results.
 Establishing care with a farm veterinarian is another important step to take when you are a small farmer.
 Once you've identified one of these diseases in your herd, you may need to get medication from your vet or enlist his or her help with treating your animals.
 Certain medications, like antibiotic ointments for pink eye and CD antitoxin for enterotoxemia, are best to have stocked in your farm medicine cabinet, ready to go as soon as you see the symptoms.
 In general, if a disease is contagious, you will want to separate the sick goat from the rest of the herd.
 It is a good idea to have a pen or two set aside for sick animal quarantine.
 This is not a comprehensive list of goat diseases, just some of the most common ones.
 And it's important to note that I'm not a vet and nothing here should be taken as advice on how to treat your animals.
 Consult with your veterinarian if you have any questions.
 Common Goat Diseases Caprine Arthritis Encephalitis (CAE): CAE is incurable, contagious, and devastating to goat herds.
 It is similar to the human AIDS virus and compromises goats' immune systems.
 You should purchase only CAE-free goats.
 CAE can be tested for.Caseous Lymphadenitis (CL): This is a chronic, contagious disease that is also called "abscesses."
 Pus-filled infections, or abscesses, form around goats' lymph nodes.
 When the abscesses burst, the pus can infect other goats.
 You should purchase CL-free goats as well, although the test is sometimes said to be inaccurate.Coccidiosis: A parasite that most goats have, young kids are susceptible to getting diarrhea (sometimes bloody) from it, as well as rough coats and general ill health.
 Albon is often used to treat it, and some farmers feed a coccidiostat as a preventative.Pink eye: Exactly what it sounds like, goats can get pink eye too.
 The same rules as humans apply: keep the sick goat away from the rest of the herd, wash your hands well after handling a goat with pink eye, and treat it.Enterotoxemia: This is caused by a bacterial imbalance in the goat's rumen.
 It can result from sudden feed changes, overfeeding, sickness, or anything that causes a digestive upset.
 Enterotoxemia can kill a goat, so make sure to vaccinate your herd against this and have the treatment—CD antitoxin— on hand for emergencies.G-6-S: This is a genetic defect that affects Nubian goats and Nubian crosses.
 Kids with this defect will fail to thrive and die young.
 Only some breeders test for this and will sell their goats as G-6-S Normal.Sore mouth, aka Orf: This is a contagious viral infection where blisters form in the goats' mouth and nose.
 This can be passed to humans so use care and cleanliness when handling!
 Sore mouth heals in a few weeks, although the scabs from the blisters can be contagious for years.Urinary calculi: Mineral stones can sometimes form in the goat's urethra.
 It can occur in males or females, but in males, it is a problem.
 These stones can result from a diet imbalance, so consult with your vet if you experience these in your herd.
 You may need to adjust your calcium to phosphorus ratio.
 View Article Sources “Pink Eye Or Infectious Keratoconjunctivitis.”
 North Carolina State University Extension.
 Hines, Murray E. “Enterotoxemia In Sheep And Goats.”
 University of Georgia.
 Metzger, Michael.
 “Caprine Arthritic Encephalitis Virus In Goats.”
 Michigan State University Extension.
 Larruskain, Amaia, and Begona Jugo.
 “Retroviral Infections In Sheep And Goats: Small Ruminant Lentiviruses And Host Interaction.”
 Viruses, vol. 5, iss.
 8, 2013, pp. 2043-2061., doi:10.3390/v5082043 “Caseous Lymphadenitis Of Sheep And Goats.”
 Washington State University.
 Van Metre, Dave.
 “Caseous Lymphadenitis In Small Ruminants.”
 Colorado State University Extension.
 “Coccidiosis, The Most Common Cause Of Diarrhea In Young Goats.”
 North Carolina State University.
 Van Metre, D. “Enterotoxemia (Overeating Disease) of Sheep and Goats – 8.018.”
 Colorado State University Extension.
 “G6-Sulfatase Deficiency (G6-S MPSIIID).”
 University of California, Davis.
 “Orf Virus (Sore Mouth Infection).”
 Centers for Disease Control and Prevention.
 “Urinary Tract Disease.”
 American Institute for Goat Research.
 Watch Now: What's the Perfect Name for a Pet Goat?